-For those that missed out on the original, Square Enix is celebrating the series' 10th anniversary with an oddly titled remake: Nier Replicant ver.1.22474487139...
+For those that missed out on the original, Square Enix is celebrated the series' 10th anniversary with an oddly titled remake: Nier Replicant ver.1.22474487139....

-The announcement of Nier Replicant from Square Enix suggested that Nier was going to be recreated from the ground up for modern platforms, and some of its developers went on to detail exactly what that means in an interview with Famitsu.
+The announcement and TGS showing of Nier Replicant confirm that the game has been recreated from the ground up for modern platforms, and some of its developers went on to detail exactly what that means in an interview with Famitsu and at TGS.
 If nothing else, know that Nier Replicant will be much more than a simple port.

-Nier Replicant has been confirmed to be in development for PC, PS4, and Xbox One.
+Nier Replicant will be released by Square Enix for PC, PS4, and Xbox One.
 (Sorry, Nintendo Switch and Stadia players.)
 These are the same exact platforms that Nier: Automata is available on, so it makes sense that Square Enix would stick to the same release scope.

 Who is developing the Nier Replicant remake?